afujimoto/CAMPHORsomatic/README.md

 ```

 ## Preformance
-Performance of this tool is provided in Fujimoto et al. (in rivision).
+Performance of this tool is provided in Fujimoto et al. (in revision).

 ## Licence
 GPL